How to add theme support for the Title tag

 Alright, For now, we are done with the <head> element.
 In the next lesson, we will continue to build the Header portion of our site by focusing the <body> tag.

-3 thoughts on “How to add theme support for the Title tag”
+3 Replies to “How to add theme support for the Title tag”

 Using Newsmag theme by tagdiv.
 When I checked the theme’s function.php file, add_theme_support(‘title-tag’); is already present.
 But both Both Yoast and Rankmath are asking to Force Rewrite Titles.